ryan-linehan/tribaltrouble/README.md

     > Make sure to restart any terminals you have open

 2. Run the servers
      - There are two main servers needed.
 The matchmaker and the router.
 The matchmaker is what runs the game and most the server logic.
-The router sends and recieves chat messages and other messages from the client
+The router sends and receives chat messages and other messages from the client
      - To build and run the matchmaker: `cd server` > `ant run-matchmaker`
      - To build and run the router: `cd server` > `ant run-router`
      - Alternatively run the scripts from the server using: `cd server` > `./matchmaker & ./router`